Last Updated on

 Customer Reviews: Most of the complaints about this food are actually quality control issues rather than anything to do with the food itself.
 However, even the pickiest of eaters LOVE this food.
 The biggest downside is the price, so many people use it as a treat or food topper rather than their dog’s primary food source.

-Bottom Line: If you can afford it, this may be the best commercial food for shedding you can buy for your dog.
+Bottom Line: If you can afford it, this may be the best commercial dog food for shedding you can buy for your canine.
 The high protein and high fat should build healthy skin and fur that doesn’t shed excessively.
 One caution is that some dogs don’t do well on high-fat diets like this one.

 This dry dog food contains fruits and vegetables, and the first three ingredients are all meat.
 It’s made in the USA and uses meat, organs, cartilage, and bone.
 That provides high levels of glucosamine and chondroitin for joint health and other benefits.